-The road in Section 11 which is not part of the Roca Honda permit area, but provides access to the proposed Section 10 facilities is an existing Forest Service road which RHR is planning to improve for hauling activities during mining operations (see Figure 1-2B).
+The road in Section 11 that provides access to the proposed Section 10 facilities is an existing Forest Service road which RHR is planning to improve for hauling activities during mining operations (see Figure 1-2B).
 This improved haul road will be reclaimed to pre-mining condition during the reclamation phase, unless other arrangements are made with the USFS.